 I wake up early--as usual on race day with 3 alarms--though the first one is enough.
 I make it out to the transition area just after it opens and get set up pretty quickly.
 After it nears transition closing time I walk over to the big paddleboat that they are going to use to take us out to the swim start.
 This start is one where they take us straight offshore.

 Once the race started I had about 30 minutes until my wave went off and then I stayed farther back in my wave to take my time.
 Overall, I felt I did pretty well.
 The water was choppy and there was a bit of cross-current, but I kept a pretty straight line all the way to shore.
 I posted a time of 33:06, which is a few minutes slower than I had hoped, however it was still about 30 seconds faster than last September's Austin Triathlon time which was under much easier swim conditions.
-However, comparative swim times for most people were several minutes slower for Kemah compared to Austin for most so I must be showing personal improvement to buck that trend and have a faster time.

 As I moved on to the bike I noticed that the wind had definitely picked up, I estimate around 15 mph for much of my time on the bike.
 This led to slow times into the wind and fast times with the wind.
 Overall I posted a time about 1 minute slower than in Austin, which did disappoint me slightly, but considering the wind that may have been the best I could do that day and stay within my heart rate guidelines.
 I did have one mishap on the bike, which was fortunately not a problem with me.